 To make your sales training better, don’t finish after the initial information has been shared.
 The transfer of knowledge is not the ultimate goal of sales training.
 Unfortunately, that is as far as most traditional training goes.
 Once the sales rep understands the information, they need to practice (again and again) so that they actually develop their skills.

 Training is conditioning to perform on the job.
 It’s the practical application of knowledge.
 The more the rep practices during training, the more confident they will be in the initial phase of development – immediately after the training session is over.
 If they feel confident applying the new knowledge they learned in class and they experience positive results compared to their previous behaviors, they will stick with it and be poised for further development.
 If not, the strong tendency to revert back to old habits is inevitable.

-By changing how you define effective sales team training, you can connect with a company that delivers the type of focused training that will actually improve your team’s skills.
+By changing how you define effective sales training, you can connect with a company that delivers the type of focused training that will actually improve your team’s skills.
 Search for a company that tailors trainings to fit your specific needs, keeps content narrow and relevant, and allows time for practice and role-play sessions.